zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2017_preprint_lineage.md

 - Hilary Coon
 - lex

 journal: bioRxiv preprint
 journal-short: bioRxiv
 year: 2017

+bibentry: article
+bib:
+  journal: bioRxiv preprint
+  booktitle:
+  editor:
+  publisher:
+  address:
+  doi: 10.1101/128579
+  url:
+  volume:
+  number:
+  pages:
+  month:

 # Add things like "Best Paper Award at InfoVis 2099, selected out of 4000 submissions"
 award:

-doi: 10.1101/128579
-# The publisher URL - use only if no doi is available
-publisher:

 # Use if this paper is linked to an internal project.
 This will link to the project site
 # project: upset